Fission360/Turbo-Mini-AS/STLs/README.md

 All of these parts will print comfortably within your V0.1's build volume.
 ABS/ASA is preferred for all of the parts, and I would honestly recommend using a brim at least for Turbo_Mini_AS.stl, since any warping can cause some fitment issues down the road.

 Go ahead and use your normal Voron recommended settings for Turbo_Mini_AS.stl, but for everything else, I would change the inner and outer perimeters to 0.6mm

+# Changelog
+**5/6/22: New design is 1mm taller so that the outlet sits lower underneath the heatblock.
+The outlets now point towards the nozzle at an angle, rather than being exactly opposite to each other (similar to the Stealthburner), in hopes of improving the cooling efficiency.**